qbic-pipelines/rnadeseq/docs/usage.md

 ### `--gtf`

 GTF file to be used for DESeq if input is rsem or salmon, not necessary for featurecounts or smrnaseq.
+If provided, the gene biotypes will be extracted from the `gtf` attributes if this field is available.

 ### `--organism`